datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 (30) calendar days after the Notice Date.
-Any Member exercising such option shall purchase its pro rata portion of the Terminated Units (on a class by class and series by series basis); provided, that if any Member wants to purchase less than such Member’s full pro-rata portion of the Terminated Units (a "Non-Participating Member"), such Non-Participating Member shall give written notice thereof to the other Members not later than fifteen (15) calendar days after the Notice Date.
+Any Member exercising such option shall purchase its pro rata portion of the Terminated Units (on a class by class and series by series basis); provided, that if any Member wants to purchase less than such Member's full pro-rata portion of the Terminated Units (a "Non-Participating Member"), such Non-Participating Member shall give written notice thereof to the other Members not later than fifteen (15) calendar days after the Notice Date.
 In such case,